 In addition to liabilities, the statement of net position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element represents an acquisition of net position that applies to future periods and will not be recognized as an inflow of resources (revenue) until that time.
-The Authority reports deferred inflows related to deferred leases and OPEB and pension costs reductions, as detailed in Notes 6, 7, and 8.
+The Authority reports deferred inflows related to deferred leases, as detailed in Note 8.